Visa and Immigration Information

 There are two major types of visas for those who plan to study in the United States; the F-1 Visa or the M-1 Visa.
 Here’s a quick look at each of them.

-- M-1 Visa.
-These visas are for those who are attending vocational schools, or another recognized non-academic program.
+- M-1 Visa – These visas are for those who are attending vocational schools, or other recognized non-academic program.

 There are no exceptions to this, either; even if you are part of the Visa Waiver Program (VWP) program or have a Visitor “B” Visa, you cannot study in the United States for an extended period of time unless you are taking a short class as part of tourism (and not toward a degree).
 You must have a F-1 or M-1 visa in order to attend the United States university which you were accepted to.